aws-samples/langgraph-multi-agent/README.md

 │
 └───pybaseball_docs
 │   │   __init__.py
-│   │   create_functions_statsapi.ipynb : Helper notebook to persist pybaseball function metadata
+│   │   create_function_docs.ipynb : Helper notebook to persist pybaseball function metadata
 │   │   data_dictionary.py : String representations of the data dictionary for pybaseball functions
 │   │   functions.json : Output from create_functions_statsapi.ipynb that will be read by the agent system
 │